 If some content is letting you down, consider tweaking the headlines – not on the original posts; just on the social updates.
 You may find a catchier title will achieve more clicks.
 And if that doesn't work, perhaps it's time to review the editorial calendar and avoid repeating said topic in future.

 You've tackled your blog, and you're in charge of your social media channels.
 Now it's time to extend your marketing efforts to PR.
 This is where you start reaching out to journalists, editors and influencers, in the hope that they will talk about your business.

 Approach magazines and blogs that your target audience reads

 Have you got anything that may be of interest?
 Have you won an award?
 Released a new product?
-Launched an interesting project?
+Launched an exciting project?
 Is it something that you think journalists or bloggers might be keen to cover?
 Do a little research to find out what they usually write about, and see if you have similar news.
 When you approach people, make sure you consider the following dos and don'ts:

 Do personalise each email to the journalist or influencer in question.
 Find out what they want or need.
 Have they any submission guidelines that you can follow?
-By doing your research you'll stand more of a chance of success.
+By doing your research, you'll stand more of a chance of success.

 Don't chase and chase – you'll become a nuisance.
 But if you want to find out if people are opening your emails, then use a tool such as Yesware to track and see if you can try again.

 Do read the blog or magazine cover to cover, and try and spot opportunities where you could get featured.
 For instance, do they have an interview section?
 Is there a regular feature that you think you'd be perfect for?
 Pitch yourself – you've got nothing to lose.